 - Check out Cyrena’s Blogpost named: Getting to Know Yourself to go through a thorough list on how to stay in tune and in integrity with yourself, your truth, and your values.

 make sure you check out Cyrena’s upcoming weekend event

 Your soul is beautiful beyond words.
 Take time to get to know yourself.
 When you do, you’ll have more of your true self to share with another.
 Your capacity for intimacy will increase and the health and depth of your relationships will reflect that.

-I’m Anna-Thea, an author and Divine Feminine educator.
+I’m Anna-Thea, an author and Certified Divine Feminine Educator.
 I support women in reclaiming their bodies and speaking authentically from their hearts.
 Women tell me, “I need to love myself more, I just don’t know how.”
 I have easy to use online courses that give you the tools you need to create healthier boundaries and more fulfilling relationships.